Post-SCOTUS Staff Training Best Practices and Logistics

 - Live virtual training is conducted via Microsoft Teams and the sessions, lasting typically 30 – 60 minutes, are recorded and shared with the staff.

-A selective private institution in the Midwest
+A selective private institution

 This institution conducts their file training at the end of October into early November, holding 4–5 half day sessions.